 What timezone are Cloud Analytics reports based on?

-Data from Google Cloud is based on the Pacific Time Zone, while data from AWS is based on the Coordinated Universal Time (UTC).
+Data from Google Cloud is based on the Pacific Time Zone, while data from AWS and Microsoft Azure is based on the Coordinated Universal Time (UTC).

-Timezone is used for time aggregation in your report.
+Timezone is used for time aggregation in reports.